Omobayode6/cloud-engineering/README.md

   Groups are stored in /etc/group - cat /etc/group (output - groupName : password : group ID : Users)
   * groupadd groupname - to create a group
   * groupmod -n grouprename groupname - to rename thr groupname where -n stands for new-name
+  * groups - to get all the groups you(user) are a member of.
+  * newgrp groupname - to work as a member of the new group other than your default group.
   * members groupname - list users in a group
   * groupdel groupname - to delete a group